Bhattacharya-Lab/PolyFold/README.md

 intuitive and easy-to-use visual interface which elucidates the process of distance-based protein folding.
-PolyFold embeds powerful stochastic optimization algorithms with on-demand customizations and interactive manipulations in real-time to maximally satisfy a target inter-residue distance matrix.
+PolyFold embeds powerful stochastic optimization algorithms with on-demand customizations and interactive manipulations in real-time to fold a protein molecule by satisfaction of spatial constraints derived from a protein's inter-residue distance matrix.

 If you find PolyFold useful, please cite our paper in bioRxiv available as preprint.